 In his free time, Christopher enjoys playing golf, traveling, and attending Minnesota sporting events with his family and friends.

-- Complex commercial litigation involving claims for breach of contract, fraud, business tort claims, Minnesota Deceptive Trade Practices Act, spoliation,
+- Complex commercial litigation involving claims for breach of contract, fraud, business tort claims, Minnesota Deceptive Trade Practices Act, and spoliation;

 - Shareholder disputes in closely held corporations and limited liability companies (member disputes);